dhewm/dhewm.github.io/index.md

 and for the [Doom3 Demo gamedata](#using-the-doom3-demo-gamedata).
 See below for a more detailed changelog.

+Furthermore, there now is a coop mode for dhewm3: [LibreCoop](https://www.moddb.com/mods/librecoop-dhewm3-coop), see the [dhewm3 mods page](./mods.html#librecoop) for more details.
+Thanks a lot to *Stradex* for creating it!
+Another Mod that is now supported is [The Lost Mission](https://www.moddb.com/mods/the-lost-mission), see also [here](./mods.html#the-lost-mission) - thanks to *Arl90* for making this possible!

 You can **[download dhewm3 1.5.1 at Github](https://github.com/dhewm/dhewm3/releases/tag/1.5.1)** (incl. builds for Windows and 64bit Linux)

 <a href="./dhewm3-edit.jpg" title="DOOMEdit running in dhewm3"><img src="./medium-dhewm3-edit.jpg" style="max-width:50%;margin-left:auto;margin-right:auto;display:block"></a >